What is CRM and Why Is It Important?

 CRM: OK, so what is it?

-The term is often used to refer to the software (and providers) organizations use to manage and maintain these external customer relations.
-In recent years, significant developments in the areas of AI, cloud computing and storage, and robotic process automation (RPA) have led to huge strides being made in this sector of the software industry.
+The term often refers to the software (and providers) organizations use to manage and maintain these external customer relations.
+In recent years, significant developments in AI, cloud computing and storage, and robotic process automation (RPA) have made huge strides in this software industry sector.

 So with all that information at hand, just what is CRM?
 Well, it's all of the above.
 Organizations have significant technological advancements, the old-school approach of human interactions, and putting the customer first.
-The trick to staying ahead in today's rapidly changing business climate is to be able to mix and match these approaches to the benefit of both the company and the customer.
+The trick to staying ahead in today's rapidly changing business climate is to mix and match these approaches to benefit the company and the customer.

 Bottom line, and why it matters